rarog/UserRbac/README.md

 3. Addition of `SmartRedirectStrategy`

 ## Installation
-* Add `"ujjwal/user-rbac": "0.1.*",` to your composer.json and run `php composer.phar update`
+* Add `"rarog/user-rbac": "dev-master",` to your composer.json and run `php composer.phar update`
-* Import the schema in `data/mysql.sql`
+* Import the schema for corresponding database in `data` folder
 * Enable this module in `config/application.config.php`
-* Copy file located in `vendor/ujjwal/user-rbac/config/user-rbac.global.php` to `./config/autoload/user-rbac.global.php` and change the values as you wish
+* Copy file located in `vendor/rarog/user-rbac/config/user-rbac.global.php.dist` to `./config/autoload/user-rbac.global.php` and change the values as you wish

+## Important notice
+There is no release from the 2.x branch of [ZfcUser](https://github.com/ZF-Commons/ZfcUser/tree/2.x), so UserRbac 1.x requires the latest HEAD of its branch as of now (commit 4351884).
+There might, backward compatibility might be broken in the future, so UserRbac will be updated accordingly.

 ## What it does
 This module registers an identity provider and provides some configuration to ZfcRbac.
 So, you don't need to create your own identity provider.
-See [`config/module.config.php`](https://github.com/ojhaujjwal/UserRbac/blob/master/config/module.config.php#L4).
+See [`config/module.config.php`](https://github.com/rarog/UserRbac/blob/master/config/module.config.php#L4).

 ## How it works
 It gets a user's roles from the table `user_role_linker` and passes the roles to `ZfcRbac`.
 This module is best suited when you use `ZfcRbac\Role\InMemoryRoleProvider` as role provider.

 ## Options
-Check the options available in `vendor/ujjwal/user-rbac/config/user-rbac.global.php`.
+Check the options available in `vendor/rarog/user-rbac/config/user-rbac.global.php.dist`.

 ## SmartRedirectStrategy